andris955/diplomaterv/README.md

 # Diplomaterv
-- Multi-task Reinforcement Learning in Python based on Stable baselines.
+- Multi-task Reinforcement Learning in Python based on Stable baselines A2C implementation.
 - Framework: Tensorflow
 - Learning environment: Open AI gym
 ## Theory is based on: